richmondu/libfaceid/README.md

 2. Generating embeddings on each faces in the frame image.
 3. Classifying each face embedding with known face embeddings in a database.

-More complex systems include features such as face alignment, face augmentation and face verification to improve accuracy.
+More complex systems include features such as face liveness detection, face alignment, face augmentation, face verification to improve accuracy.
 </p>